luttje/filament-user-attributes/README.md

 You can let your users configure which attributes should be added to models.
 You'll present them a form where they can specify the name, type, order and other options for the attribute.
 You will then update the form and table schema's to automatically display those user configured attributes.

-1. Add the `HasUserAttributeConfig` trait to a model you want to be able to configure user attributes.
+1. Add the `HasUserAttributesConfig` trait to a model you want to be able to configure user attributes.
 This should be your user or tenant model.

     ```php
-    use Luttje\FilamentUserAttributes\Traits\HasUserAttributeConfig;
+    use Luttje\FilamentUserAttributes\Traits\HasUserAttributesConfig;

     class User extends Authenticatable
     {
         // This trait will store the user attributes configuration in relation to this model.
         // Later on we'll use this model to retrieve the configuration.
-        use HasUserAttributeConfig;
+        use HasUserAttributesConfig;
     }
     ```

 2. Have the models with the `HasUserAttributes` trait implement the `HasUserAttributesContract` interface.
-It should implement `getUserAttributesConfig()` and return the model with the `HasUserAttributeConfig` trait.
+It should implement `getUserAttributesConfig()` and return the model with the `HasUserAttributesConfig` trait.

     ```php
     use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesContract;